 Students living alone in a room designed for two will be charged for a private room except (1) if, after the first three weeks of the semester, the roommate moves from the room, the room rate will not change for the remainder of that semester as long as the student stays in the same room and is willing to take a roommate if the university deems it necessary; (2) if a student is willing to move in with another roommate, but one is not available.
-Anthony and Maddox Halls have no private rooms.
 East Village and Gosser Halls have multiple private bedroom suites.